-It’s no great secret that Stil (Rumpelstiltskin) is going to be in Reign of Magic, the next book in Angelique’s series.
+It’s no great secret that Stil (Rumpelstiltskin) is in Reign of Magic, book #3 in Angelique’s series.
 So I thought it would be a good opportunity to take a look at some Rumpelstiltskin stories!
 As many of you have noticed my retelling has some pretty major differences to the original – most notably I made Rumpelstiltskin the hero.
 If you want to know more about why I made some of the other differences in my Rumpelstiltskin you can check out this old blog post.
 But enough about that, let’s get on with the list of retellings!

 Sadly, there aren’t that many retellings of Rumpelstiltskin I can share.
 I think part of the reason for this is the story isn’t very romantic and it only has a happy ending if you don’t think too hard about the fact that she is now married to the king who previously threatened to kill her if she couldn’t perform a specific action with the sole purpose of making him rich.
 (That’s not a sore spot for me.
 Nooooo, not at all.)
 But let’s take a look at the books that are out there.

 Rumpelstiltskin – by K.M.
 Shea – Yes, here’s my version!
 Gemma is a quiet seamstress who is imprisoned in the castle dungeons when her drunken father makes false claims about her ability to spin straw into gold.
 Luckily, there just happens to be a mage, Rumpelstiltskin, in town who can help her.
 (Stil would be proud to tell you that despite being book 4 in the series he consistently ranks as one of the highest characters in the annual hero poll.)